woodstockcs/robotics-class-docs/leds/animation.md

 ```
 on start
-└─ set strip to NeoPixel at pin P0 with 10 leds as RGB
+└─ set strip to NeoPixel at pin P0 with 10 leds
-└─ set strip brightness 50
-└─ show color Red
+└─ strip show color Red
-└─ set pixel color at 4 to White
+└─ strip set pixel color at 4 to White
-└─ show strip
+└─ strip show
 ```

 Update the code with more Set Pixel Color At... blocks to make every pixel light up a different color